laelbarlow/amoebae/README.md

 ## Introduction

 **A**nalysis of **MO**lecular **E**volution with **BA**tch **E**ntry (AMOEBAE)
-is a bioinformatics software toolkit composed of scripts and modules written in the Python3 language.
+is a bioinformatics software toolkit primarily composed of scripts and modules written in the Python3 language.
 AMOEBAE performs certain tasks involved in identifying and classifying amino acid sequences.
 Specifically, AMOEBAE uses Python packages including Biopython, ETE3, pandas, and Matplotlib for setting up, running, and summarizing analyses of molecular evolution using bioinformatics software packages including MUSCLE, BLAST+, HMMER3, and IQ-Tree.
 Applications include identifying and classifying predicted genes in novel biological sequence data according to their evolutionary relationships with homologues.
 AMOEBAE is open-source, and all dependencies are freely available.
 However, please note that AMOEBAE is currently under development.
+[Lael D.
+Barlow](https://scholar.google.com/citations?user=wohF-LAAAAAJ&hl=en&oi=ao) is the author.

 ## Documentation

-Setting up AMOEBAE is easy.
 Instructions for automatically setting up a virtual environment with all the dependencies are included in the main documentation file
 here: [AMOEBAE_documentation.pdf](
 https://github.com/laelbarlow/amoebae/blob/master/documentation/AMOEBAE_documentation.pdf).
 The whole process takes approximately 1 hour.